tonioloewald/bindinator.js/docs/react.md

 If you want to know just how constantly react is calling `render`, put in a console.log and watch it run every time you hit a key…

+Also, imagine if the form and the list were part of the same component or their state were slightly more entangled.
+You might end up re-rendering the list every time you entered a keystroke.
 ```
             value={this.state.text}
           />